decrazyo/pico-tpm-spider/README.md

 > Press any key to finalize the capture and reboot.
 > VMK: DEADC0DEDEADC0DEDEADC0DEDEADC0DEDEADC0DEDEADC0DEDEADC0DEDEADC0DE

+> [!NOTE]
-If the VMK does not automatically appear by the time the system has booted then press a key to finalize the capture.
+> If the VMK does not automatically appear by the time the system has booted then press a key to finalize the capture.
-This will cause the Pi Pico to parse any data remaining in its buffer and may recover the VMK.
+> This will cause the Pi Pico to parse any data remaining in its buffer and may recover the VMK.

 The recovered VMK can be used with the `dislocker` utility to decrypt the target system's hard drive.